Register of Approved Vehicles

 - Vehicle or Trailer is in Australia (except when the type approval specifically allows the vehicle to be outside Australia); and

-- Vehicle or Trailer complies with the requirements of the legislation.
+- Vehicle or Trailer complies with the requirements of the RVS legislation.

-Note: Once added to the RAV, the electronic record can be searched by using the VIN only.
-Holders of a vehicle type approval must be enrolled and authorised by the department to enter records onto the RAV.
+Once added to the RAV, the electronic record can be searched by using the VIN only.
+Access the RAV Public Search page HERE.

-What Trailer Information will be recorded on the RAV?
+What Low ATM Trailer Information will be recorded in the RAV?

-For Low ATM Trailers (light trailers) the RAV entry must include the following information (mandatory fields):
+For Low ATM Trailers, the RAV entry requires the following information:

 - Vehicle Category Code (VCC)